Not All Customer Lists are Trade Secrets!

-The takeaways from this case are that it is important to keep your customer list secret, never provide the list to people outside of your business and be able to provide background and evidence on the list to support the four factors enunciated by the Court of Appeals.
+The takeaways for you are (1) it is important to keep your customer list secret, (2) never provide the list to people outside of your business, and (3) maintain background information and evidence on the list to support the four factors set forth above.

-About the author: Neal H. Bookspan is a partner at the Phoenix, Arizona law firm of Jaburg Wilk PC .
-He practices in business law and assists clients with business issues, commercial litigation, workouts and bankruptcy litigation.
+About the Author: Neal H. Bookspan is a partner at the Phoenix, Arizona law firm of Jaburg Wilk.
+He assists clients with business issues, commercial litigation, business divorces, and bankruptcy litigation.
 You can follow Neal's blog at Business Law Guy's Blog.